danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 #### `importModuleSelection` &mdash; `@importModuleSelection{prefix: name, (select: [name+])?, source: source}`

 * `prefix: name` &mdash; Prefix for variable names to bind.
+Must be a string.
   Allowed to be the empty string (`""`) to indicate no prefixing should be done.

 * `select: [name+]` (optional) &mdash; List of module-exported bindings to import.
+Elements must be strings.
 When absent, indicates that *all* of the module's exports are to be imported.

 * `source: source` &mdash; Name of the module.
 Must be either an `@external` or `@internal` value (described below).